lwinterface/panini/CONTRIBUTING.md

 ### Welcome contributer!

-First off, thank you for considering contributing to Anthill.
-We are looking for developers to make Anthill a great project.
+First off, thank you for considering contributing to Panini.
+We are looking for developers to make Panini a great project.

 ### Why you need to read your guidelines.